TANGO-EU-PROJECT/renops-scheduler/README.md

    This will execute the `test.py` script with a deadline of 1 hour.

 ## Optional arguments
+The program accepts several command-line arguments to customize the execution.
+Here's an overview of the available options:

 The following options are available when using **renops-scheduler**:
 - `-l LOCATION`, `--location LOCATION`: Specify a location in the format "settlement,country" (e.g., "Berlin, Germany").
 If not provided, scheduler automatically detects location based of the IP!. (will be optional in future)